jakeahumphreys/jakeahumphreys/README.md

 ### Hi there 👋

-I'm Jake, A C Software Developer with experience writing in .Net, with a degree in Software Engineering.
+I'm Jake, A .Net Software Developer with a degree in Software Engineering.

 ## 🔧 I’m currently working on
 - A Blazor Server task management application